xbeat/Machine-Learning/README.md

 Supervised and unsupervised learning are two fundamental paradigms in machine learning.
 Supervised learning uses labeled data to train models, while unsupervised learning discovers patterns in unlabeled data.
 This slideshow explores their differences, applications, and implementations using Python.

+## Optimizing Data Type Conversions in Pandas with astype()

+Understanding Data Type Conversion in Pandas

+Data type conversion is a critical operation in data preprocessing that impacts memory usage and computational efficiency.
+The astype() method in Pandas enables explicit conversion of column data types, ensuring data integrity and optimal performance in downstream analysis.

 ## Sampling in Statistics with Python

 Introduction to Sampling in Statistics